uhlmanngroup/MorphoDynamicsPipe/README.md

 CPDA curvature measurement https://ieeexplore.ieee.org/document/4657455 \
 among other commonly used packages.

-This package is part of the PLAST_CELL project.
-More details here: https://www.ebi.ac.uk/about/news/technology-and-innovation/plast-cell/
+This package is part of the PLAST_CELL project. \
+More on this details are here: https://plastcell.eu/